Tawasta/e-commerce/website_sale_hide_delivery_orders/README.rst

 Hide Delivery Orders Snippet
 ============================

-This module hides strong-tagged "Delivery Orders" and the downloadable link for users that do not belong to the group sales_team.group_sale_manager.
+This module hides strong-tagged "Delivery Orders" and the pdf-link for users that do not belong to the group sales_team.group_sale_manager.

 Configuration
 =============